 The meniscus is a piece of connecting cartilage located between the femur and tibia, or upper and lower leg bones.
 It is located underneath the patella, and extended stress or improper running methods can cause it to erode.
 When the meniscus is worn down to a certain point, pain can be felt in the kneecap of the affected leg.
 In cases like these, often surgery is required to repair the meniscus and stop the pain.

 For runners with flatter arches, the force of impact when running can be disproportionately distributed to parts of the leg that can cause wear and pain over time.
 In addition to causing lower back pain, a medical study concluded that flat feet are more likely to cause patellofemoral pain than feet with higher arches.
 In this particular case, damage can be mitigated with the use of proper protective equipment such as arch-supporting insoles and proper arch support sneakers.

 Degrees of severity for runner’s knee

-Since patellofemoral pain syndrome encompasses many different possible afflictions and different areas of the knee, doctors have established different stages of runner’s knee.
+Since patellofemoral pain syndrome encompasses many different possible afflictions and different areas, doctors have established different stages.
 Divided into 4 grades, they are ordered from least severe to most severe, and different levels of pain and methods of treatment can result from each stage.
-Higher grades of runner’s knee will need more drastic treatment methods, and in some cases surgery is required.
+Higher grades of severity will need more drastic treatment methods, and in some cases, surgery is required.

-- is the least severe stage, and it usually means some of the cartilage surrounding the knee has become softer.
+- is the least severe stage, and it usually means some of the cartilage surrounding the joint has become softer.

 - also involves the softening of cartilage, but also denotes additional wear and erosion of surrounding tissue.